 The same value is distributed among the box defenders, again focusing on the defenders at the intended gap.
 Blown blocks are evaluated similarly to what’s done in the passing game.

-Given each defender’s initial alignment, the heaviness of the box, and the run direction, we estimate the EPA that would be expected if each of the possible defenders made the tackle.
-That expectation is subtracted from the actual EPA on the play to get the value of the tackle actually made.
+Given each defender’s initial alignment, the heaviness of the box, and the run direction, we estimate the probability that each player would make the tackle and the EPA that would be expected if each of the possible defenders made the tackle.

 Broken or missed tackles are taken independent of where they are on the field, so each one is considered worth the value of an average broken or missed tackle in terms of EPA.